Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/faq.md

 - can I order an [visa card](product) for my child
 - i want to order a [card](product) for my parents
 - can i open a [bank account](product) for my family members?
+- what is the minimum required age to get it
+- what is the minimum required age to get a [master card](product)

 ## intent:faq/cardlimit
 - How high is my [card](product) limit for the first purchase